National Service: Have a debate but make sure it is an informed oneback to Discussion papers

 Finally, whether you support or disagree with national service on such social or nation-building grounds tends to reflect your political leanings.

-As a necessarily apolitical organisation the Australia Defence Association offers no view on the perceived social or nation-building benefits, or otherwise, of national service schemes.
+As a necessarily non-partisan organisation the Australia Defence Association offers no view on the perceived social or nation-building benefits, or otherwise, of national service schemes.

 Nor do we normally enter philosophical or moral debate about whether conscription for compulsory military service in defence of Australia is an unacceptable infringement of individual civil liberty or religious belief in any circumstances.

-Or, conversely, whether such service is instead a reasonable expectation and universal responsibility of citizenship in certain circumstances, such as existential or other serious threats to our collective sovereignty, liberty or national survival.
+Or, conversely, whether such service is instead a reasonable expectation and universal responsibility of citizenship in certain circumstances, such as existential or other serious risks to our collective sovereignty, liberty, national survival or other sovereign freedom-of-action as a country.

 In regard to this latter difference of opinion, we do note that Australian law allows for individual conscientious objection to compulsory military service on far wider grounds than those applying in most comparable liberal democracies.

-Effective debate means a focus on the strategic utility of national service
+Effective debate means a focus on the strategic utility of military national service

-From the viewpoint of its strategic security utility (including opportunity costs), however, the Australia Defence Association considers that the following six points of an above-politics — or military professional nature — should form the basis for any realistic and informed discussion of compulsory national service:
+From the viewpoint of its strategic security utility (including opportunity-costs economically), the Australia Defence Association considers that the following six points of an above-politics — or military professional nature — should form the basis for any realistic and informed discussion of compulsory national service:

 First, the role of our defence force is to defend us and protect our national interests, principally by deterring or winning wars.